Need to talk? Call 1800 882 436.

 Prams and strollers: safety guide | Raising Children Network

-Pram and stroller safety essentials are the AS/NZS 2088 label, a sturdy frame, a five-point harness and a tether strap.
-Put the brake on whenever you stop.
+Pram and stroller safety essentials are the AS/NZS 2088 label, a sturdy frame, a 5-point harness and a wrist tether strap.
+Put on the brake when you stop.

 Read more on raisingchildren.net.au website